zackerthescar/site-source/content/pages/about.md

 (There's IPs owned by the club that respond to pings that aren't accounted for - yet.)

 Outside of CS, I'm a huge audio nerd!
-I'm the Studio Engineer at [Radio K](https://radiok.org), and I'm a DJ there too!
+I was the Studio Engineer at [Radio K](https://radiok.org), and I'm currently a DJ there.
 An awkward CS student in the booth cracking terrible jokes and playing everything from hot garbage to GOAT tracks seems odd, but it's more common than you think!